01 Apr TEEN Photography Workshop: Exploring Denver with Documentary Photography | July

 - a Digital Camera with a Memory Card

 Please note: In response to COVID-19 we have reduced class sizes to 8 students in order to maintain safe distance practices.
-We are hoping to hold the workshop in person, but if needed we may transition online or cancel it as it gets closer to the event.
+We are holding the workshop in person, but if needed we may transition online or cancel it as it gets closer to the event.
 Please visit our response page for more information.